 We’re here to guide you through and demystify the way public transportation in Germany is structured and operated.

 - How buses, trams, the metro and regional trains all interconnect

 Germany’s efficient public transit network integrates trains, buses and trams under a zoning system: Your ticket within a given travel zone (Waben), can be used across numerous forms of transport, as they all work together in the same network.

-To understand German public transport, we’ll first need a quick crash course in the concept of travel zones.
+To understand the public transport system, we’ll first need a quick crash course in the concept of travel zones.

 Central to the system and one of the first things to get your head around is the Waben, or zoning which is the foundation upon which ticket charges are based.

 They each offer and accept the same types of tickets across the network.
 So the ticket you buy on a city bus is therefore also valid for completing your journey on a tram or underground train.